-NYC coops which have caps on the maximum amount of consecutive subletting will often restart the cycle after a five year period.
-For example, coop may permit up to two years of subletting in a five year period.
+NYC coops which cap the maximum number of years of consecutive subletting usually restart the cycle after five years.
+For example, a co-op may permit up to two years of subletting in a five-year period.
 Once the sixth year begins, the shareholder will be permitted to sublet again.

-In other cases, NYC coops may ban all further sublets for the shareholder once he/she has used up the sublet allowance (i.e. 1-2 years).
+In other cases, some NYC coops prohibit all further lifetime sublets for the shareholder once he or she has used up the sublet allowance (i.e. 1-2 years).

-Some NYC coops have ‘case by case’ sublet policies, which means that sublets are only possible with approval by the board.
-Most coops which have these sorts of policies discourage subletting, but they leave open the remote possibility of subletting for shareholders in the case of financial hardship or other extenuating circumstances.
+Some NYC coops have ‘case by case’ sublet policies, which means that sublets are only possible if there’s a very good reason.
+Most co-ops with this sort of policy discourage subletting, but they leave open the remote possibility of subletting for shareholders in the case of financial hardship or other extenuating circumstances.

-Monthly fee as a percentage of the unit’s maintenance – under this arrangement, the shareholder will be charged an additional monthly fee such as ~25% of their existing monthly coop maintenance bill.
+Monthly fee as a percentage of the unit’s maintenance – the shareholder is charged an additional monthly fee such as ~25% of their existing monthly coop maintenance bill.

-Upfront fee based on a dollar allocation per share of coop owned – under this structure, a shareholder will be charged an upfront fee which is calculated by multiplying his/her number of shares owned by a fee amount set by the coop.
-This fee is usually charged for each year of the sub-tenancy.
+Upfront fee based on a dollar allocation per share of coop owned – a shareholder is charged an upfront fee which is calculated by multiplying the number of shares allocated to his or her apartment by a per-share fee amount set by the co-op.
+This fee is usually charged upfront for each year of the sub-tenancy.

-Annual sublet renewal fee – many coops in NYC will charge shareholders an fixed ‘annual sublet renewal fee’
+Annual sublet renewal fee – many coops in NYC charge shareholders a fixed ‘annual sublet renewal fee.’

 Sublet surcharge – some NYC coops impose sublet ‘surcharges’ based on the size of the unit being sublet.
 Here’s an example of this type of coop sublet fee:

 Unauthorized sublet penalties – coops often levy fees against shareholders who engage in the practice of illegal subletting.
-For example, if a shareholder violates the sublet policy he/she may incur a penalty of twice the building’s sublet fee then in effect.
+For example, if a shareholder violates the sublet policy he or she may incur a penalty of twice the building’s sublet fee.

-The above fees are charged in addition to the the standard application, credit/criminal background check, and move-in / move-out fees which are levied by both condos and coops.
+All of the fee structures discussed above are charged in addition to the the standard application, credit/criminal background check, and move-in / move-out fees which are levied by both condos and coops.

 Condos, on the other hand, almost always have zero restrictions on an owner’s ability to sublet.
 Therefore, condos are much more desirable for investors who are looking for the optionality to rent immediately and/or continue renting and generating cash flow for an indefinite period of time.

-Because there are more coops than condos in NYC and the latter attracts both residents and investors, coops are significantly cheaper than condos.
-Therefore, if you are looking for a primary residence or pied-a-terre we suggest you buy a coop.
-Investors or buyers looking for a primary residence with optionality should elect for a true condo or a condop, which is a hybrid between a condo and a traditional NYC coop.
+Because there are more coops than condos in NYC and the latter attracts both residents and investors, co-ops are significantly cheaper than condos.
+If you are looking for a primary residence or pied-a-terre, it’s typically less expensive to buy a co-op.

 Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
 You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
 The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
 Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).